bekk/bekk-christmas/post/opensource/wip-oss-java-and-github-actions.md

 calendar: opensource
 post_year: 2019
 post_day: 21
-title: 'WIP: OSS Java and Github actions'
+title: OSS Java and Github actions
 ingress: >-
   Github actions is the new kid on the block.
 Lets look at a first try in implementing build and release-functionality.